MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-install-azdata-installer.md

 ## <a id="linux"></a>Linux `azdata` installation

-`azdata CLI` installation package is available for Ubuntu or Debian with `apt`.
+`azdata` installation package is available for Ubuntu or Debian with `apt`.

 ### <a id="azdata-apt"></a>Install `azdata` with apt (Ubuntu or Debian)

+>[!NOTE]
-> **Note:** The Azdata CLI package does not use the system Python, rather installs its own Python interpreter.
+>The `azdata` package does not use the system Python, rather installs its own Python interpreter.

 1. Get packages needed for the install process: